-Secor Park is an undeveloped neighborhood park with a lush wooded area and gently sloping grass meadows.
+Secor Park is an approximately 8.5-acre, undeveloped neighborhood park with a lush wooded area, gently sloping grass meadows, and an upper reach of Waln Creek.
 The park is named after former south Salem resident, Ralph Secor in recognition of his partial donation of land that helped to establish the park in 1980.

-While considered undeveloped, there are trails and several picnic tables.
-Come for a walk or a respite, and enjoy the year-round flow of Waln Creek that runs through the site.
+While considered undeveloped, trails and a picnic table are available for use.
+Come for a walk or a respite, and enjoy the trees, birds, and year-round flow of Waln Creek.